agsb/immu/docs/NoSpoon.md

 ## Simplifly

-In F83, the Fig-Forth doVAR was replace by doCREATE
-In F83, it comes with doDOES and doDEFER
+In F83, the Fig-Forth doVAR was replace by doCREATE, it comes with doDOES and doDEFER

   - doVAR ( push the address of next cell onto data stack )
   - doCON ( push the content of next cell onto data stack ), aka doLIT